Bwat-dev/twill-capsule-menus/README.md

 ### Active link

-To handle active link in the generate menu you can register the view composer to your own layout like so :
+To handle active link in the generated menu you have to register your layout in :

 ```php
     //config/twill.php